 If you work or play for hours on end on your PC, having a wallpaper that’s interesting to look at can be one of the best ways to spice up your view of the system.
-Nobody likes staring at a blue screen or Windows logo for hours on end, so let’s make things a little more interesting, shall we?
+Nobody likes staring at a blue screen or the Windows logo for hours on end, so let’s make things a little more interesting, shall we?

 We’ve perused the near-endless options of pretty images and animated backdrops to find you the best wallpapers out there.
 But we haven’t just picked the pretty ones.
 We’ve looked specifically for images that make for a good backdrop.
-They’re not too cluttered, provide plenty of space and clarity for icons, and in the case of the smarter ones, give you plenty of options to tweak them how you like.
+They’re not too cluttered, provide plenty of space and clarity for icons, and in the case of the smarter ones, offer you plenty of customization options.

 Don’t fancy all of the fuss and distractions of something animated or interactive?
 Not a problem.
 You can still pick from millions of beautiful images, and even if they aren’t specifically designed to be a wallpaper, that doesn’t mean they won’t work as one.

-Because what we’re talking about it essentially just photography, there is a nearly infinite amount of options on the internet.
+Because what we’re talking about is essentially just photography, of which there is a nearly infinite amount of options on the internet.
 To get you started, however, sites like WallpaperFusion have a bonanza of beautiful wallpapers to choose from, including landscapes, fantasy creatures, cars, and cartoon characters.
 Many of them are compatible with JigsawMania too.

 NASA has a collection of the best images ever shot in space — all that black makes for a great contrast with your desktop shortcuts — including some of Cassini’s last snaps before it died.
 There are also some beautiful historic shots from the NASA archives if you want to have a retro space-themed wallpaper.

 If you’d prefer something less factual and more digitally created, DigitalBlasphemy has been making great wallpapers for years.